beckler/ahoy/README.md

 - **DON'T PANIC**
 - Download the latest release from the [Pirate MIDI Website](https://learn.piratemidi.com/software/downloads).
-- For the Bridge6, Hold FS6 while plugging in a USB cable.
+- For the Bridge6, hold FS6 while plugging in a USB cable.
 - For the Bridge4, hold FS3 while plugging in a USB cable (Thanks Simon!).
 - Wait about 10-15 seconds, as the device won't appear to do anything.
 - Run the command: `ahoy install --skip-bootloader ~/path/to/your/downloaded/firmware.bin`